The true oil production from an 1882 Pennsylvania well was a closely guarded secret.

-Every year in densely wooded Cherry Grove, Pennsylvania, community members celebrate a 19th-century oil well and its place in American petroleum history.
-Led by local and visiting oil patch historians in June 2024, the Cherry Grove Old Home and Community Day featured tours of the well that once shook global petroleum markets.
+In the dense woods of Cherry Grove, Pennsylvania, in June 2025, the community celebrated the 143rd anniversary of its 19th-century well — and an oilfield’s place in American petroleum history.
+Led by local and visiting oil-patch historians, the Cherry Grove Old Home and Community Day featured tours of the well that once shook world petroleum markets.

-When daily oil production from the “Mystery Well” was revealed in 1882, oil prices plunged worldwide.
-The discovery well drilled on lot 646 in the wilderness of Warren County had been a closely guarded secret.
+When the daily oil production from the Cherry Grove “Mystery Well” on Lot 646 was revealed in 1882, oil prices plunged worldwide.
+Drillers of the exploratory well in the wilderness of Warren County had kept news of their oilfield discovery secret.

 Image “Guarding a Wildcat Well,” 1883, from The Century Illustrated Monthly Magazine, courtesy Raymond P. Sorenson.

-Rumors of the oil discovery came at a time when markets were already oversupplied by the nearby Bradford field, the first truly giant U.S. oilfield.
+Rumors of the Cherry Grove discovery came at a time when markets were already oversupplied by the nearby Bradford field, the first truly giant U.S. oilfield.
 Widespread speculation about the well’s production influenced oil prices, according to petroleum geologist and historian Ray Sorenson.

 “Numerous operators and marketers sent personnel to watch the well on 646, leading to the development of oil scouting as a recognized profession,” Sorenson noted in 2012, adding that his grandfather celebrated his first birthday in 1882 less than two miles from the well.